Collection: Power House Ice Eaters for Sale

 How does ice damage a dock?

-Ice can damage docks in several ways and can affect different types of docks in different manners.
-The main problem overall is that when water freezes it expands which can cause extreme pressure on dock pilings and floats.
+Ice can damage docks in several ways and can affect different types of docks in different ways.
+The main problem overall is that when water freezes, it expands, which can cause extreme pressure on dock pilings and floats.

-If your dock is made out of wood that can also be problematic in freezing conditions.
-Water will seep into the wood pilings and once the water begins to freeze it will expand and splinter off or even break the pilings.
-This can also cause the entire dock and roof to collapse or mangle.
+If your dock is made out of wood, that can also be problematic in freezing conditions.
+Water will seep into the wood pilings, and once the water begins to freeze, it will expand and splinter off or even break the pilings.
+This can also cause the entire dock and roof to collapse or be mangled.

 Sometimes a dock can even survive and withstand its integrity in the ice, only to fail when the ice begins to thaw.
 That is when the dock can drop and land hard.
 Once the ice thaws and there are openings in the ice, your problems are not over.
 Docks can also be damaged by chunks of ice that the wind or current can blow into the dock.
 Floating ice can be every bit as damaging as ice freezing around a dock.

-Enjoy these helpful dock de-Icer articles for more information:
+Enjoy these helpful ice eater articles for more information:

 Go To Full Site